tomlum/storion-fe/README.md

 is an app that I hope will change the way we read and interact with news.
 You can read more at https://storion.org/about

 ## Release: (Alpha 0.0.1)
-Storion is presently in Alpha, so while it is functional, please understand I'm activley working on it, so there will be some
+Storion is presently in Alpha, so while it is functional, please understand I'm activley working on it, so there may be the occasional hiccup.

 ## Development Progress
 - [x] **Infrastructure**